 FalconStor Software Inc. is updating its IPStor software suite to Site Recovery Manager and vCenter, as well as a new virtual appliance for its data deduplication software.

-A new set of features for FalconStor's Network Storage Server (NSS) storage virtualization software lets customers failback following
+A new set of features for FalconStor's Network Storage Server (NSS) storage virtualization software lets customers failback following an SRM failover by using NSS and FalconStor replication to reverse replication from the DR site, re-register virtual machines at the primary site and power them on.

 Read the rest of this story on new vSphere 4 products.